T-80 models: T-80A (Ob'yekt 219A) (1982)

 A further development of T-80B.
 It was developed in late 1970s and first model was produced in 1982.
-It was an attempt to provide the T-80B tank with an improved armour and firepower.
+It was an attempt to provide the T-80B tank with improved armour and firepower.
 It uses 1,200 hp (895 kW) GTD-1000M gas turbine engine.
 It has the 9K119 system which allows it to fire 9M119M Invar (AT-11B Sniper) ATGM using the tank's barrel.
 It also had several pintle mounts for the NSVT heavy machine gun and other improvements.
 The ammo load for 125 mm smoothbore tank gun was increased considerably when comparing it to the one of T-80B (T-80B – 38 rounds, T-80A – 45 rounds).
 It has some features of the future T-80U including the new turret with stronger armour and equipped with a new fire control system with the 1G46 gunner's sight.
 However, because of all those improvements T-80A is 2.8 tonnes heavier than the T-80B.
 It never left the prototype stage and was further developed as T-80U.